Paychex (PAYX)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Paychex has shown terrific cash profitability, driven by its cost-effective customer acquisition strategy that enables it to stay ahead of the competition through investments in new products rather than sales and marketing.
-The company’s free cash flow margin was among the best in the software sector, averaging an eye-popping 33% over the last year.
+Paychex has shown terrific cash profitability, enabling it to reinvest, return capital to investors, and stay ahead of the competition while maintaining an ample cushion.
+The company’s free cash flow margin was among the best in the software sector, averaging an eye-popping 33.9% over the last year.

-Paychex’s free cash flow clocked in at $662.5 million in Q3, equivalent to a 43% margin.
-This result was good as its margin was 4.3 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+Paychex’s free cash flow clocked in at $382.8 million in Q4, equivalent to a 24.6% margin.
+This result was good as its margin was 5.7 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends carry greater meaning.

 10. Balance Sheet Assessment